fbpx Skip to main content

 … More us with Aileen.
 In all our feeding therapy journey we have not gotten anything near the kind of benefit that we did from her.
 Her knowledge, professionalism, and responsiveness have put us on the path of progress with my grandson and has also made us feel genuinely well cared for.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Christine Weiher ★★★★★ a year ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Christine Weiher ★★★★★ 2 years ago

 We were amazed with Allison!
 She met my son at 2 1/2 years old, not speaking much at all, and over a computer, and she was able to develop a bond and friendship, so much so that he would look forward to his weekly computer time with Allison. … More I was not sure how the speech therapy would go- but we are so happy that we tried it out and continued.
 It allowed my son to gain confidence in his speech, make a new friend :), and also give him the skills and a bit of understanding of how to shape his mouth or where to place his tongue to make the proper sounds.
 We were extremely happy with Allison- she was fantastic to work with.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Andrea Saffady ★★★★★ a year ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Andrea Saffady ★★★★★ 2 years ago

 My sessions with Karen have been extremely helpful.
 My speech has improved tremendously.
 In fact, I just finished 2 hours of conducting interviews with a consulting client via MS Teams and I have an upcoming conference call.
 Both my … More neurologist and neurosurgeon remarked about how good my speech is.
 Much of the day it is perfect, although I still have some rough spots when I get tired or speak too quickly.
 One of my granddaughters is a speech pathology student at Ithaca College.
 She sat in on 2 sessions while she was home for winter break, and she was very impressed with Karen.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Jacob B ★★★★★ 4 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Jacob B ★★★★★ 4 years ago

 We were delighted with Christie.
 First, and most importantly, our son made great strides under her guidance.
 So great, that we felt he no longer needed help!
 She was incredibly patient and kind with him and our son really responded to … More her.
 Christie was also great with me and my wife.
 She provided thorough and informative updates on our son's progress and which exercises she was using with him, so we could reinforce what she was teaching him.
 All in all, we had a fabulous experience with Christie and would highly recommend her.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Jessica C ★★★★★ a year ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Jessica C ★★★★★ a year ago

 Theo was wonderful and his work with my son has produced some progress.
 I am grateful for the services Theo provided.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Melissa Stevens ★★★★★ a year ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Melissa Stevens ★★★★★ 2 years ago

 Highly recommend Jill.
 She is a total pleasure to work with.
 After a few months working with Jill, my son is reading above grade level and LOVES to read.
 Mission accomplished!

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Demet Evren ★★★★★ 2 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Demet Evren ★★★★★ 2 years ago

 Paige was great and we had been really happy with her.
 I would highly recommend her!
 I recommend Brooklyn Letters to whomever asks for a speech therapist.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Jeizel Rosenthal ★★★★★ a year ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Jeizel Rosenthal ★★★★★ 2 years ago

 Isabel was WONDERFUL and our son absolutely adored her, and he is making great progress with his reading and writing.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Lesley Duval ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Lesley Duval ★★★★★ 3 years ago

 Theo was fantastic with our 4yo son.
 We were very worried that his progress would fall off when we had to switch to remote sessions, but Theo kept our son happy and engaged through the screen.
 Highly highly recommend!

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Samantha Packard ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Samantha Packard ★★★★★ 3 years ago

 We've been working with Theo from Brooklyn Letters for close to 4 months now and the results are apparent; our daughter has vastly improved her speech in a relatively short amount of time.
 We make "Theo Day" a celebration … More in our house with pancakes for breakfast, and the enthusiasm is matched in the sessions.
 Theo is fun, patient, professional, and caring, and he gives us the tools to take the lessons beyond the session.
 Thank you Theo, and Brooklyn Letters, for helping our daughter express herself.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Travis Ricca ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Travis Ricca ★★★★★ 3 years ago

 I worked with Alina to enhance my pronunciation, tone, and pacing while communicating socially and in a work environment.
 She was great to work with and clear about goals and learning objectives.
 The improvement from day 1 has been tremendous! … More

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Enrico Bermudez ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Enrico Bermudez ★★★★★ 3 years ago

 Cathy has been excellent with us and our son.
 We will sorely miss her.
 He has improved significantly with Cathy’s help.
 Cathy was a true partner with us, especially as we pursued additional help through our son’s school system.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Kayne Elisabeth Wilk ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Kayne Elisabeth Wilk ★★★★★ 4 years ago

 We really loved working with Alina, she is so fantastic.
 Patient yet firm, and determined the best course of action very clearly and succintly for us.
 And it all transitioned so well to Zoom as well.
 I will definitely be back in touch for … More services for our other child after summer break!

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Jen S ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Jen S ★★★★★ 4 years ago

 Vera was amazing!
 My 11 yo daughter made progress so quickly and really looked forward to her sessions.
 She was kept motivated and engaged.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters susie tofte ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters susie tofte ★★★★★ 3 years ago

 The work that Allison P. did with our daughter over the years has been invaluable to us.
 Our daughter had such a good relationship with Allison, and it allowed them to work really well together - even remotely these past 6 months.
 This … More year, Allison went above and beyond by helping us throughout the neuropsych eval we did, trying to re-open our daughter's IEP at her school, and eventually landing her at our chosen school.
 She was in contact with our daughter's teachers, with the neuropsychologist, and made herself available as a reference to speak on behalf of our daughter's learning differences.